‘Teen Mom 2’s Jenelle Evans’ Fans Accuse Her Of Abusing Her Dogs

 “Jesus God Jenelle.
 The look on their faces are heartbreaking,” another chimed in.

-So while the dogs may have a place to roam, they also need a place to go to keep away from the cold, which evidently Jenelle Evans doesn’t understand when it comes to raising dogs.
+So while the dogs may have a place to roam, they also need a place to go to keep away from the cold.

 Aside from her dog issue, Jenelle Evans, the mother of three, is currently locked in a fierce custody battle with her mother, Barb, over her eldest son, Jace, 7.
 Jenelle gave custody of Jace to her mother not long after he was born after it became evident she could not care for him due to her drug abuse and other bad habits.